-Born in New York City to a Tunisian father and a Swiss mother, Suleika Jaouad's career aspirations as a foreign correspondent were cut short when, at age 22, she was diagnosed with leukemia.
-She began writing the acclaimed New York Times column and video series "Life, Interrupted” from the front lines of her hospital bed and has since become a fierce advocate for those living with illness and chronic pain.
+Jaouad is an Emmy-winning journalist, author, teacher and activist.
+Her career aspirations as a foreign correspondent were cut short when, at age 22, she was diagnosed with leukemia.
+She began writing the acclaimed New York Times column and video series "Life, Interrupted" from the front lines of her hospital bed and has since become a fierce advocate for those living with illness and other forms of adversity.

-Jaouad served on Barack Obama's Presidential Cancer Panel, and her advocacy work and reporting have brought her everywhere from the United Nations and Capitol Hill to a maximum security prison and a two-room schoolhouse in rural Montana.
+Jaouad served on Barack Obama's Presidential Cancer Panel, and her advocacy work, public speaking and reporting have brought her everywhere from the United Nations and Capitol Hill to a maximum security prison and a two-room schoolhouse in rural Montana.

 Sarah Kay has shared her poems in cornfields in Iowa, an orthodontist's office in Nepal, a ship on a fjord in Norway, a nightclub in Singapore, the Royal Danish Theatre in Denmark, Carnegie Hall in New York City, the Kennedy Center in Washington, DC, the back rooms of dive-bars, middle school gymnasiums and once on top of someone's dining room table.
 She is the 2022 New Arizona Fellow at New America and the author of four books of poetry: No Matter the Wreckage, B, The Type, and All Our Wild Wonder.
 And she is the founder and co-director of Project VOICE, an organization that uses poetry to entertain, educate and inspire students and teachers worldwide.

 Barbara J. King writes and speaks about the thinking and feeling abilities of animals ranging from our closest living relatives, monkeys and apes, to orcas and octopuses.
-In her own words: "After 28 years of teaching anthropology at the College of William and Mary, I'm now a full-time freelance science writer and speaker and cat rescuer.
+In her own words: "After 28 years of teaching anthropology at the College of William and Mary, I’m now a full-time freelance science writer and speaker.
 My husband and I care for homeless cats and spend all the time we can in nature.
-For work I've observed baboons in Kenya, and gorillas and bonobos in captivity, and for pleasure bison in Yellowstone.
+For work, I’ve observed baboons in Kenya, and gorillas and bonobos in captivity, and for pleasure bison in Yellowstone.
 I focus on how the science of animal cognition and emotion might help animals.